inBeat/inbeat-website/content/top-influencers/instagram/athletes/united-states/new-york/_index.md

 ---
-title: Top 10 Athletes Instagram Influencers In New York In 2023
+title: Top 10 Athletes Instagram Influencers In New York In 2024
 description: >-
-  Find top athletes Instagram influencers in New York in 2023.
-Most popular hashtags: #newyork #workout #athlete.
+  Find top athletes Instagram influencers in New York in 2024.
+Most popular hashtags: #athlete #newyork #workout.
 platform: Instagram
-hits: 121
+hits: 153
-text_top: Identify the most popular Instagram profiles on inBeat.
+text_top: Identify the best Instagram profiles on inBeat.
-text_bottom: Our database aggregates 121 Instagram influencers like this in New York, United States for you to work with.
+text_bottom: Our platform holds 153 Instagram influencers like this in New York, United States for you to connect with.
 profiles:
   - username: "justinpaulmusic"
     fullname: >-